DaniGuardiola/rpc-anywhere/README.md

 Contributions are welcome!
 Please make sure to create or update any tests as necessary when submitting a pull request.

 The demo is useful for quick manual testing.
 To start it locally, run `bun demo` and open the local server's address in your browser (probably `localhost:8080`, check the console output).
 It will automatically reload when you make changes to the source code.

+Before making big changes, consider opening a discussion first to get feedback and make sure the change is aligned with the project's goals.